shinbunya/vewutils/examples/channelpaving/README.md

-# Example 1: Channel Mesh Paving
+# Channel Mesh Paving Example

-This example demonstrates the channel paving process using tools in `adcircutils/channelmodeling`.
+This example demonstrates the channel paving process using tools in `adcircutils/channelpaving`.
 It provides a sample setup to showcase how to model and pave a channel in a background mesh for ADCIRC simulations.

 ## Overview